 The Kenya coast feature some of the best beaches in Africa, ancient coastal towns and rich wildlife.
 With outstanding exotic locations including deserted or lively beaches, romantic islands, bays and easy assess to all national parks, it is one of the most unique holiday destinations in the world.

 Explore Kenya coast and its exotic beaches, bays and islands

 They say beaches in Kenya are the most beautiful in Africa.
 The entrance to the coast is Mombasa.
 From here you can either explore the south coast across the ferry or the north coast through the Nyali bridge.

 The south coast, starting from Mombasa is reaching as far as to Tanzania.
+In between jewels include Diani beach, Galu Beach or Kinondo beach.
 This 135km long stretch is offering some of the best resorts in the World.

 The splendid 225 km long stretch of beaches and fascinating landscape is ended at its most northern part by the rural Lamu island.

 The Kenya coast province covers an area of 83,600 km² and has a population of approximately 2,500,300 inhabitants, mostly Mijikenda and Swahili, among others.